Terry Walsh (actor)

-Terry Walsh (5 May 1939 - 21 April 2002) was a British actor, stuntman, stunt arranger and fight arranger who contributed much to British television and film, especially during the 1970s.
+Terry Walsh (5 May 1939 – 21 April 2002) was a British actor, stuntman, stunt arranger and fight arranger who contributed much to British television and film, especially during the 1970s.
 He stunt-doubled for Jon Pertwee, Michael Caine, Tom Baker and David Warner amongst others.

+Early life

+Intending to become a research chemist whilst studying at college, Walsh failed his degree due to spending too much time playing in a jazz band.
+Following a spell in the army, he drove a friend to a film studio.
+There, he was impressed by a 60ft fall performed by Paddy Ryan, an honorary figure in the British stunt industry.
+For two years, Ryan proceeded to teach Walsh the various stunts and tricks of the trade.

+Career

 Walsh is known for his work on the science fiction television programme Doctor Who.
 He worked on the show from 1966 to 1979.
-He is seen in this as an Exxilon being shot by the Daleks, filmed in 1973.

 He was also the stunt co-ordinator for Robin of Sherwood, devising three sword fighting sequences, which subsequently became standard movements on television and film.
 The moves were known as Robin Hood 1, 2 and 3.
+Another Sherwood Forest-related production was Robin Hood: Prince of Thieves where Walsh flew out to the States to train Kevin Costner on how to fight with various weapons for his role as Robin Hood.
+In return, the movie star rewarded the stuntman with a visit to the top restaurant in Hollywood.

 His other credits include The Sandbaggers, Tales of the Unexpected, Z-Cars, Space: 1999, Dixon of Dock Green and Softly, Softly.

+Personal life

-When he wasn't stunting, he drove a black-cab from Edgware station taxi-rank.
+When he wasn't stunting, Walsh drove a black-cab from Edgware station taxi-rank.
+With fellow stuntman Ken Sheppard, he ran a gun shop, Fieldsports Ltd in Totteridge Lane, Whetstone.